 Types of Girl about the Globe (GatG) – City & Sightseeing GatG, Foodie & Wine GatG, Historical GatG

 N.b.
-By booking through this page you are helping to improve the lives of vulnerable girls about the globe.
+By booking through this article you are helping to improve the lives of vulnerable girls about the globe.
 Thanks for helping.

 Solo Travel in Rome

-The city may be known for being historical but this Italian city has more to offer solos with different interests.
+The city may be known for being historical, but this Italian city has more to offer solos with different interests.
 Nature lovers can enjoy Villa Borghese, arty & museum solos can wander around various museums.
 And shopping solos can shop til they drop at Via dei Condotti and the streets around Piazza di Spagna.

 If you're looking for some company while exploring this beautiful city, consider joining one of the Rome walking tours.
 You'll get to see the best sites whilst learning more about the history of Rome (and it's good exercise too!)

 Safety in Rome

 Rome is one of the most popular tourist destinations in the world, and for good reason; it's absolutely beautiful!
 However, this also means that it can be quite crowded and busy at times, especially in the summer months.

-Another tip is to make sure to carry plenty of water with you when you're sightseeing as it can get hot outside during the summer months.
+Another tip is to make sure to carry plenty of water with you when you're sightseeing, as it can get hot outside during the summer months.
 You don't want to get dehydrated when you're solo.

 Who could stay in the great city of Rome and not drop by the Colosseum?
 The Colosseum is an ancient Roman amphitheatre that was built in the first century AD.
 It's one of Rome's most famous landmarks and a must-visit for any traveller to Italy!

 Whether you decide to tour it on your own or with an audio guide, this ancient Roman amphitheatre is a must-see for any visitor to Rome.
 You can even visit in the evening for a more atmospheric tour. * Check dates and prices for Colosseum Rome tickets

-This iconic temple has seen centuries of activity take place and today it still operates as a fully functioning church.
+This iconic temple has seen centuries of activity take place, and today, it still operates as a fully functioning church.
 You’ll be able to marvel at ancient architecture that has stood the test of time better than any other relic in Rome.
 This incredible temple is one of the best-preserved ancient buildings in Rome. * Check dates and prices for Pantheon Rome tickets

 The Roman Forum was once the centre of ancient Rome.
 It's where politicians, philosophers and other important people met to discuss issues that affected their society.
-This archaeological area is home to some of the most important ruins from Ancient Rome including former important government buildings.
+This archaeological area is home to some of the most important ruins from Ancient Rome, including former important government buildings.

-Okay so this is in Vatican City but you can easily get here from Rome.
-A world-famous example of Renaissance art, the Sistine Chapel was constructed between 1473 and 1483, and has seen the likes of Sandro Botticelli, Pietro Perugino and Michelangelo grace its hallways to leave their mark.
+Okay, so this is in Vatican City, but you can easily get here from Rome.
+A world-famous example of Renaissance art, the Sistine Chapel was constructed between 1473 and 1483, and has seen the likes of Sandro Botticelli, Pietro Perugino, and Michelangelo grace its hallways to leave their mark.

 6. Get a Taste of Italy in the Markets

 Rome has many markets, especially during the weekend.
-Campo dei fiori it is famous for its flowers and you can also interact with the locals at this beautiful market.
+Campo dei Fiori it is famous for its flowers and you can also interact with the locals at this beautiful market.

 The most famous market in town is Campo de' Fiori; dozens of stalls line the streets packed with the freshest fruit and vegetables, the finest wines, cured meats and exotic cheeses that you’ll find anywhere in Italy.